-EXAMPLE: Applying a forgiven debt
+EXAMPLE 7: Applying a forgiven debt

-On 1 July 2006, Josef had available net capital losses of \$9,000.
-On 3 January 2007, he sold shares he had owned for more than 12 months for \$20,000.
+On 1 July 2007, Josef had available net capital losses from earlier years of \$9,000.
+On 3 January 2008, he sold shares he had owned for more than 12 months for \$20,000.
 They had a cost base (no indexation) of \$7,500.
-On 1 April 2007, a commercial debt of \$15,000 that Josef owed to AZC Pty Ltd was forgiven.
+On 1 April 2008, a commercial debt of \$15,000 that Josef owed to AZC Pty Ltd was forgiven.
 Josef had no prior income year revenue losses and no deductible capital expenditure.

-Josef must use part of the forgiven commercial debt amount to wipe out his net capital losses and the rest to reduce the cost base of his shares.
+Josef must use part of the forgiven commercial debt amount to wipe out his net capital losses from earlier years and the rest to reduce the cost base of his shares.
 He works out the amount of net capital gain to include in his assessable income as follows: